LTUC/amman-dotnet-401d2/Curriculum/Class12/READINGS.md

 Conduct some self research on one of the following topics.

-Pick one of the topics above and share with the class your research AND where you found the data!
+Pick one of the topics below and share with the class your research AND where you found the data!

 ## Readings
 1. [Data Models (Review the DB Schema)](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/complex-data-model?view=aspnetcore-2.0)